andreiburdusa/Type-Driven-Development_Exercises/README.md

-# Type Driven Development - Exercises
+# Type-Driven Development - Exercises

 ## My solutions for the exerises in the book _Type-Driven Development with Idris_